• Skip to primary navigation

 Easy Tuna Noodle Casserole from Scratch

-I always make this tuna casserole with egg noodles.
 In the past, I also would have used tuna packed in water, but this time I tried one packed in oil.
-Just so you know this is a little on the rich side, but I bet it would be tasty without the oil too.
-However, I definitely liked this tuna casserole without soup for the sauce better.
+Just so you know this is a little on the rich side, but I bet it would be tasty with a chunk light tuna too.
+However, I definitely liked this tuna casserole without using soup as the sauce better.

 Newsletter Signup